 The important drivers are available here from the Acer Germany website.
 (I had problems with the Acer US website.)

+Download the Chipset, DPTF, IO Drivers, MBI and TXE drivers.
+After installing these drivers there were no problems listed in the Device Manager and the touchpad was working.
 [If Acer removes the drivers I’ve uploaded a zip file of the drivers I used here.
 Later builds of the Windows 10 preview might not need these drivers.]

 Note that the Chipset driver took minutes to start up and while I was waiting, thinking it wasn’t working, I used compatibility mode to run the setup.exe file several times.
 Eventually two install windows popped up so I don’t know whether it just took a long time or whether compatibility mode worked.
 Try running the setup file as normal and waiting 5 minutes.
 If you don’t see an install windows, try compatibility mode.
 (Right-click on Setup and choose Troubleshoot Compatibility.)